From Twitter to the Grammys: How Lil Nas X Changed the Music Marketing Game

 What can independent artists learn from this?
 Let’s take an even closer look at what Lil Nas X did to get “Old Town Road” into the (massively) trending topic that it was.

-Lil Nas didn’t stop at creating clever memes to “Old Town Road”, he assumed people would search for the trending parts of the song not knowing the title of the single itself.
-From this assumption he changed the song title on Soundcloud, Youtube and even included the lyrics from the viral videos on Reddit.
+Lil Nas didn’t stop at creating clever memes for “Old Town Road”, he assumed people would search for the trending parts of the song not knowing the title of the single itself.
+From this assumption, he changed the song title on Soundcloud, YouTube and even included the lyrics from the viral videos on Reddit.

 Since “Old Town Road”, Lil Nas X has continued releasing singles (that are memeable) like Panini (2019) and Holiday (2020), together accumulating over 573 million views - all thanks to him sticking to his formula and connecting each single with relatable content on his social media platforms (where he’s now got an audience of over 34 million followers).

-Lil Nas has transitioned into not only using Twitter but also Instagram and TikTok to relate to his fans (and haters 🎉).
-He is well on his way on making his official debut album Montero a charting success, teasing his fans with “Montero (Call Me By Your Name)”, “Sun Goes Down” and “Industry Baby” so far, this year.
-Each one song that’s been released, tells a visual story and is packaged to create wide-spread conversations.
+Lil Nas has transitioned into not only using Twitter but also Instagram and TikTok to relate to his fans (and haters ).
+He is well on his way to making his official debut album Montero a charting success, teasing his fans with “Montero (Call Me By Your Name)”, “Sun Goes Down” and “Industry Baby” so far, this year.
+Each song that’s been released, tells a visual story and is packaged to create widespread conversations.